 Back seats lack legroom for adults.
 No built-in cooler.

-775-pound weight capacity and 7-feet, 6-inches long.
-2 rod holders are attached to the side for easy fishing.
-Comes with uilt-in coolers and drink holders for added convenience.
+A 775-pound weight capacity at 7-feet, 6-inches long.
+Two rod holders are attached to the side for easy fishing.
+Comes with built-in coolers and drink holders for added convenience.
+Offers a convenient canopy.

-Some users questioned that it can comfortably seat five.
+Some users questioned that it can comfortably seat 5.
 Rare reports of damaged products delivered.

 The sight of a pedal boat can catapult you back in time … back to fond memories of leisurely summer days out on the lake.
 Perhaps you’re interested in buying a pedal boat for that very reason.
 Or perhaps you want to own your own pedal boat so you can create new cherished moments with family and friends.